LinkedIn Ads Step by Step: Full Guide for 2023 and Beyond

 7. Create Conversion Events

-After this, you need to set up the conversion window, which ranges between one and ninety days.
-Lastly, define how you want to track the conversion, either through the Insight Tag or event-specific pixel.
+Lastly, define how you want to track the conversion, either through the Insight Tag, page load or event-specific pixel.
+Opting for Page Load is often the most straightforward approach.

 8. Build Your Ad and Launch